KrakenFuego/MoveMoneroBlockchain/README.md

-# Move Monero Blockkchain Location
+# Move Monero Blockchain Location
 Find my Blog @ https://krakenfuego.com

 Quick and Dirty Powershell script to move the location of the Monero Blockchain